 In the affluent Fairfax County area, a surprising number of people walk a thin line between self-sufficiency and poverty.
 More than 181,000 (16%) of Fairfax County residents live in or just above poverty.
-More than 52,000 children (more than 25%) who attend Fairfax County Public Schools qualify to receive free or reduced-price meals.
+Nearly 55,000 children (more than 25%) who attend Fairfax County Public Schools qualify to receive free or reduced-price meals.

 The families we serve are working several jobs to make ends meet, but an illness, car repair or other crisis, coupled with the high cost of living in our area, can quickly put them on the brink of hunger and homelessness.
 Many who turn to Britepaths tell us that they never expected to have to ask for a handout.

 I was on the verge of being evicted from my home.
 My children and I are truly thankful for all the help and support from Britepaths." – Joan, Britepaths Client